C4LV1NPU6/byu-cs260/simon/README.md

-# simon-react
+# simon-websocket

-This deliverable demonstrates using a web framework.
+This deliverable demonstrates peer to peer communication using WebSocket.